 - 1. Connect the battery: allow the solar charger to automatically recognise the system voltage (wait 10 seconds). - 2.
-It is recommended to verify system voltage: use VictronConnect or an external control display. - 3.
-Connect the PV.

-4. If applicable, connect the VE.Direct port.
+Connect the PV. - 3.
+If applicable, connect the VE.Direct port.

 The correct connection order is necessary to allow the automatic system voltage detection to setup properly.
 It is only allowed to connect PV first when the system voltage is manually set before connecting the battery.
 Not following the correct procedures can disable or damage the charger and/or the installation.